Rehab Treatment for Marijuana Addiction at our Los Angeles, CA Recovery Center

 Therapy is the cornerstone of the program.
 A study conducted by the Addiction Science and Clinical Practice found that therapy gives treatment participants the ability to cope with and avoid drug use triggers that can cause a relapse.

 n addition to therapy, other aspects of a successful recovery program equip participants to manage withdrawal symptoms, identify why they used marijuana, and learn lifestyle management and problem-solving skills that support life without drugs.
-These resources can include detox, exercise and meditation sessions, nutrition consultations, art therapy, journaling sessions, massage, recreation, and after-care support.
+These resources can include medical detox, exercise and meditation sessions, nutrition consultations, art therapy, journaling sessions, massage, recreation, and after-care support.

 Marijuana addiction treatment also includes medical care that helps participants handle withdrawal symptoms and the other physical challenges of recovery.
 There are no FDA-approved medications that treat marijuana addiction.
-Participants may receive pain relievers, sleep aids and anti-anxiety medications, though, that support detox and a drug-free lifestyle.
+Participants may receive pain relievers, sleep aids and anti-anxiety medications, though, that support medical detox and a drug-free lifestyle.

 Another beneficial aspect of a treatment program will include a regimented schedule that adds stability and security to each day.
 Staying busy reduces a participants time to think about, get or use drugs.
 A full schedule shows program participants how to fill their days with productive activities and helps a recovering pot user learn a new way of life thats unlike the dysfunction that so often characterizes the addiction lifestyle.